-Internal Control Over Financial Reporting.
+Internal Control over Financial Reporting

-In planning and performing my audit, I considered the Trinity Public Utilities District's internal control over financial reporting as a basis for designing of auditing procedures for the purpose of expressing my opinion on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Trinity Public Utilities District's internal control over financial reporting.
-Accordingly, I do not express an opinion on the effectiveness of the District's internal control over financial reporting.
+In planning and performing my audit of the financial statements, I considered Trinity Public Utilities District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Trinity Public Utilities District's internal control.
+Accordingly, I do not express an opinion on the effectiveness of Trinity Public Utilities District's internal control.

-A deficiency in internal control exists when the design or operation of control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A deficiency in internal control exists when the design or operation of control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.